mono/website/docs/gui/gtksharp/plan.md

 If Gtk 3 were to languish unreleased, we might release a binding for Gtk+ 2.18 first.

-GIO bindings are availiable in the gio-sharp module from Mono's [AnonSVN](/community/contributing/source-code-repository/) repository.
-Alternativly, you can build Gtk# from trunk.
+GIO bindings are availiable in the gio-sharp module from Mono's [git](/community/contributing/source-code-repository/) repository.
+Alternativly, you can build Gtk# from master.

 Future Plans
 ------------